ProFormA/taskxml/whitepaper.md

     <xs:element name="test-type" type="xs:string"/>

-Examples of values are: java-syntax, java-junittest3.
+Examples of values are: java-syntax, unittest.
 A list of allowed entries is specified in Appendix C.

 ###The test-configuration part